rust-lang/rust-by-example/examples/expression/input.md

 returns a value.
 This may not always be desired, so the output can be suppressed by ending the expression with a semicolon `;`.

-Block are expressions too, so they can be used as [r-values](https://en.wikipedia.org/wiki/Value_%28computer_science%29#lrvalue) in assignments.
+Blocks are expressions too, so they can be used as [r-values](https://en.wikipedia.org/wiki/Value_%28computer_science%29#lrvalue) in assignments.
 The last expression in the block will be assigned to the [l-value](https://en.wikipedia.org/wiki/Value_%28computer_science%29#lrvalue).